 Until today, data-sensitive companies are unable to utilize the immense benefits of cloud computing.
+Confidential Computing is here to change this.

 It is well known that cloud-computing offers many advantages, ranging from increased scalability to reduced operations and update costs.
 However, in the age of decentralized computation, cybersecurity and data privacy are becoming increasingly important.
 All while their implementation remains at high costs.
 Big factor in this cost is that migrating to the cloud creates a hybrid security model.
 While the cloud provider is responsible for network and physical security, the client is still responsible for data security and privacy.